devoto13/yarn-plugin-engines/README.md

 ## Supported `engines` keys

 - `node` to control the version of Node.
+Besides the desired version, it is possible to set this key to `.nvmrc` constant.
+In this case plugin will read the desired version from the [`.nvmrc` file](https://github.com/nvm-sh/nvm#nvmrc).
 - `yarn` to control the version of Yarn.

 ## Motivation